-If you're a fan of loaded pasta salads, you might also enjoy Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette, Cobb Pasta Salad, and BLT Pasta Salad!
+If you're a fan of loaded pasta salads, you might also enjoy Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette, Cobb Pasta Salad, and Easy Pasta Salad!

 If you're on the hunt for a colorful, bursting-with-flavor pasta salad -- or if you want to make a big batch for quick meals over the next few days -- I've got you covered!
 This Greek Pasta Salad with juicy, marinated chicken makes a delicious summer supper.
 And since it makes a big batch and keeps so well, it's also a great recipe for quick meals over several days.

 How to Make Greek Pasta Salad